 Using both lecture and lab experience, this course introduces the technology and terminology of computer systems and demonstrates how computers have impacted individuals and society.
-The course also provides instruction in the basics of operating systems and word processing, spreadsheet, and database software.
+The course also provides instruction in the basics of the operating system and word processing, spreadsheet, database, and presentation software.